contensis/docs-management-http/model/location.md

+---
+description: The location object represents a geographical coordinate that specifies the position of a point on the Earth's surface.
+---
 # Location

 The location object represents a geographical coordinate that specifies the position of a point on the Earth's surface.